reduxjs/redux/docs/advanced/UsageWithTypescript.md

 }
 ```

-Thunks can optionally return a value, for this example this thunk does not return any value so we pass `void` for `ThunkType<T>`.
-It is also highly recommended to use action creators in your dispatch.
-This is because we have already done work on type checking our actions creators and this work can be reused in our thunks.
+It is highly recommended to use action creators in your dispatch since we can reuse the work that has been to type check these functions.

 ## Notes & Considerations